Bjugn Municipality: Churches

-The Church of Norway had three parishes (sokn) within the municipality of Bjugn.
+The Church of Norway had three parishes (sokn) within Bjugn Municipality.
 It was part of the Fosen prosti (deanery) in the Diocese of Nidaros.

 Geography

-The municipality of Bjugn is located on the Fosen peninsula on the mainland, plus many islands, including the Tarva islands.
-The Asenvågøy Lighthouse is located in the far north of the municipality.
-The Bjugnfjorden and Stjørnfjorden both are located partially in Bjugn.
+The municipality of Bjugn was located on the Fosen peninsula on the mainland, plus many islands, including the Tarva islands.
+The Asenvågøy Lighthouse was located in the far north of the municipality.
+The Bjugnfjorden and Stjørnfjorden were both located partially in Bjugn.
+The highest point in the municipality was the 492.5 m tall mountain Seksortklumpen.

-Neighboring Bjugn were the municipalities of Ørland to the southwest, Rissa to the south and southeast, and Åfjord to the northeast.
+Neighboring Bjugn was Ørland Municipality to the southwest, Rissa Municipality to the south and southeast, and Åfjord Municipality to the northeast.

-There are five nature reserves in Bjugn.
-Hildremsvatnet Nature Reserve is the largest at 23441 daa and includes several nature types, among these are 9 localities identified as boreal rainforest (see Scandinavian coastal conifer forests).
+There were five nature reserves in Bjugn.
+Hildremsvatnet Nature Reserve was the largest at 23441 daa and included several nature types, among these were 9 localities identified as boreal rainforest (see Scandinavian coastal conifer forests).

 Sports

-The Fosenhallen are an indoor multi-use ice rink.
+The Fosenhallen is an indoor multi-use ice rink located in the municipality.
 The Fosenhallen was used to host the 2014 World Junior Speed Skating Championships.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Fosen District Court and the Frostating Court of Appeal.
+While it existed, Bjugn Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Fosen District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Bjugn was made up of 21 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Bjugn Municipality was made up of 21 representatives that are elected to four year terms.
+The tables below show the historical composition of the council by political party.